Genaker/TerraformMagentoCloud/README.md

 ```
 Alternatively, you can edit `common/main_providers.tf` and use another authentication mechanism as described in the [AWS provider documentation](https://www.terraform.io/docs/providers/aws/index.html#authentication).

+The AWS provider offers a flexible means of providing credentials for authentication.
+The following methods are supported, in this order, and explained below:

+Static credentials
+Environment variables
+Shared credentials/configuration file
+CodeBuild, ECS, and EKS Roles
+EC2 Instance Metadata Service (IMDS and IMDSv2)

 Step 2.
 Once all arguments are set, run this command to create infrastructure in all layers in a single region:

     $ cd production